Spherical shell

-In geometry, a spherical shell is a generalization of an annulus to three dimensions.
+In geometry, a spherical shell (a ball shell) is a generalization of an annulus to three dimensions.
 It is the region of a ball between two concentric spheres of differing radii.

 Volume

 The volume of a spherical shell is the difference between the enclosed volume of the outer sphere and the enclosed volume of the inner sphere:

 where r is the radius of the inner sphere and R is the radius of the outer sphere.

 Approximation

 An approximation for the volume of a thin spherical shell is the surface area of the inner sphere multiplied by the thickness t of the shell:

 when t is very small compared to r ($t \ll r$).

 The total surface area of the spherical shell is $4 \pi r^2$.